How Do You Travel With a Reactive Dog? Real Tips From Real Dog Owners

 “My boarding facility has a 'no contact' option with private indoor/outdoor space.
 It’s pricey, but totally worth it.”

 If we're on a holiday where we can't take our dogs, we typically arrange for a family member to stay over.
-Failing this, we actually found a dog walker who provides house sitting and visits, that we invited over a couple of times prior to them looking after our reactive dog.
+Failing this, we use a dog walker who provides house sitting and visits that we invited over a couple of times prior to them looking after our reactive dog.
 We did this so that we could discuss our dogs' needs, monitor a slow introduction, and some hand-feeding to establish a connection between our reactive dog and the sitter.

 3. Planning Makes All the Difference